 - Church as a Witness in the World

 - Christianity in Global Perspective

 - Compassionate Ministry in Local Contexts

-- Christian Mission in Local Contexts (masters course)
+- Christian Mission in Local Contexts (graduate course)

-- Preaching and Teaching the Scripture (masters course)
+- Preaching and Teaching the Scripture (graduate course)

 Experience in Field